Play Gambits in OTB vs Online: What Changes?

 Why it matters:

-Example: The Englund Gambit (1.d4 e5) is virtually non-existent in serious OTB play but is rampant online in bullet due to the volume of cheap traps.
+Example: The Englund Gambit (1. d4 e5) is an extremely rare frequenter of the chess board in OTB play but quite popular online in bullet due to sheer quantity of cheap traps.

 OTB Perspective: